 Veterans Administration Delays Reporting of Adverse Provider Behavior

-In auditing 5 of the 150 Veterans Administration (VA) hospitals, the Government Accountability Office (GAO) found that eight out of nine health care practitioners had adverse behavior on their records that wasn’t reported to the mandated state and national data bases according to a Healthcare IT News article on November 28, 2017.
+In auditing 5 of the 150 Veterans Administration (VA) hospitals, the Government Accountability Office (GAO) found that eight out of nine health care practitioners had adverse behavior on their records that weren’t reported to the mandated state and national databases according to a Healthcare IT News article on November 28, 2017.

 The unfortunate result of this behavior that the U.S. Department of Veterans Affairs has made common practice is that practitioners who would otherwise not be allowed to practice medicine are allowed to continue practice within the Veteran’s Administration’s network of facilities.